cddr/discworld/docs/Basic.markdown

 > submission or for long term retention as part of an archive is
 > included in the model.

-So ODM is just an XML format.
+So ODM is just a data model.
 We define a base-class `odm-object' to abstract away the implementation details, and just provide a functional interface to the concepts described in the model.

-# read an ODM file
+# Read an ODM file

 To read in an odm file, use odm-parse.
 The result of calling odm-parse is also a "root" odm-object.